If you have 24 hours in Singapore on your stopover like we did, here is what myself and my group of 11 bound for Italy got up to…

 I’d chosen the Miramar specifically for this purpose actually, and as luck would have it the sightseeing hop on/hop off bus stopped right out the front for the next day’s activities.

-What to do in one day in Singapore:
+What to do with 1 day in Singapore:

 Arab Street and Haji Lane